smartsheet-platform/smartsheet-javascript-sdk/README.md

 ```

 #### Working With Smartsheetgov.com Accounts
-If you need to access Smartsheetgov you will need to specify the Smartsheetgov API URI as the base URI during creation of the Smartsheet client object.
+If you need to access Smartsheetgov you will need to specify the Smartsheetgov API URI as the `baseUrl` during creation of the Smartsheet client object.
 SmartsheetGov uses a base URI of `https://api.smartsheetgov.com/2.0/`.
-The base URI is defined as a constant in the SmartsheetBuilder class (i.e. baseURIs.govBaseURI).
+The Smartsheetgov URI is defined as a constant (`baseURIs.govBaseURI`).

 Invoke the SmartsheetBuilder with the base URI pointing to Smartsheetgov:
 ```javascript